What is a School of Data fellow?

 Yes, you are most welcome to apply for the next fellowship round.
 We will also suggest other opportunities for getting involved in our School of Data activities around the world.

-Unfortunately, our fellowship positions are limited, but we always welcome collaboration with data enthusiasts from all over the world.
 There are many ways you can get involved with School of Data:

 Keep in touch